Old Wye Bridge, Chepstow: The 1816 bridge

 The bridge was designed by John Rastrick, in a style apparently inspired by the work of Thomas Telford.
 It was made of cast iron in five arches, cast at Bridgnorth, with a centre span of 34 m, intermediate spans of 21 m, and outer spans of 10 m.
 The bridge was opened on 24 July 1816, with an elaborate ceremony.

 The bridge is the largest iron arch road bridge remaining from the first half-century of iron and steel construction, before the technological innovation of suspension bridges.
 It is described by architectural historian John Newman as "a supremely elegant composition of five shallow segmental lattice arches carrying the gently curved roadway...
 This superstructure rests on reassuringly strong tapering piers of squared ashlar...".
 Ornate ironwork on the bridge marks the boundary point between the two counties of Gloucester and Monmouth.
 The cast iron lamp posts were bought from Sheffield City Council and installed in 1969.
 The bridge is a Grade I listed building.
 (Note: The bridge has two Grade I listings, for its Welsh side, and for its English side.)

 Carrying the main road between Gloucester and South Wales, the bridge became a notorious bottleneck and was strengthened several times.
 The bridge was first strengthened in 1889, and there were major structural repairs in 1979.
 It was superseded, except for local traffic, by the A48 road bridge opened in January 1988.

 The bridge now carries local traffic on the unclassified road between Chepstow and Tutshill, and is controlled by traffic signals at each end.
 It was closed to vehicle traffic for several months in 2015, for maintenance work for the bridge's bicentenary in July 2016.
 A member of the group coordinating the commemoration arrangements described the bridge as "the finest Georgian Regency arch bridge in Britain and the world," and suggested that it should be proposed for World Heritage Site status.
 The bicentenary celebrations included a re-enactment of the original opening ceremony, with speeches from local civic leaders and Sir John Armitt, the president of the Institution of Civil Engineers.

+Closure

 On 1 October 2025 the bridge was closed to all vehicular traffic with immediate effect, after a crack was discovered in one of the iron beams during a routine inspection.
+Further examination by specialist engineers in March 2026 identified several new cracks in the cast iron structure, and on 27 March 2026 the bridge was immediately closed to all users, including pedestrians, on safety grounds.
+Monmouthshire County Council, who are responsible for the bridge, stated that they would continue to work with engineers to find solutions.
+The bridge was reopened for pedestrians and cyclists in mid June 2026, but was temporarily closed again on 23 June due to extreme heat.